Harryyadav/slate/source/includes/projects.md

 description   | No       | Project description.
-tags          | No       | List of project tags. parent        | No       | Id of the parent project. users         | No       | A list of dictionaries per user that are to be assigned to the project.
-Each dictionary should contain the user's email and the desired role. groups        | No       | A list of dictionaries per group that are to be assigned to the project.
-Each dictionary should contain the group's id and the desired role.
+tags          | No       | List of project tags. parent        | No       | Id of the parent project.